-The unregulated energy use and carbon emissions from buildings – and how that is changing
+Unregulated energy use and carbon emissions from buildings

 Embodied carbon in construction is the next frontier for cutting carbon emissions

 Building codes and regulations target building energy use and set legal threshold values.
 If you don’t meet the code, you don’t get a construction permit – a clear process and very strong incentive.
 Not so for embodied carbon (and energy).
-For embodied carbon emissions, sky is the limit.
-For now.
+For embodied carbon emissions, the sky is the limit.
+For now, anyway.

 While benefits to the industry are clear, at the same time, embodied carbon reductions benefit the broader society in many ways, some of which are shown in illustration below.
 As embodied carbon regulations lead to less fuel intensive processes and manufacturing, this leads to cleaner air, and as prefabrication increases, it will lead to less transport, waste and also increased quality of jobs.
 Speaking of jobs, this will also support new circular business models which create more of them.

-The ten leading governments who are already moving embodied carbon agenda forward
+The governments driving forward the embodied carbon agenda

 |Finland||Regulatory, mandatory limits for life-cycle carbon impacts for most building types, including embodied carbon||2024|

-Next level of regulations is going to come from cities.
+The next level of regulations is going to come from cities.
 Where no broader regulatory limits apply, cities can go one further by setting a tighter limit.
-In countries without existing regulations, cities are shaping this market and are also in a prime position to do so, as vast majority of construction activity takes place in cities and cities hold specific legal powers.
-This is also a reason we’re embarking on an exciting new project called City Policy Framework for Dramatically Reducing Embodied Carbon with Carbon Neutral Cities Alliance.
+In countries without existing regulations, cities are shaping this market and are also in a prime position to do so, as the vast majority of construction activity takes place in cities and cities hold specific legal powers.
+This is also why were were very excited to work on the City Policy Framework for Dramatically Reducing Embodied Carbon with Carbon Neutral Cities Alliance.

 “I’m from the government and here to help” – how to do it and how to not do it

 The role of the markets is to provide innovation, efficiency and ways to do better.
-This is achieved by competition where all competitors follow same rules for example to quantify carbon reductions.
-Such claims require a level of verification, which often takes form of third-party verification (in case of Environmental Product Declarations) or external software verification (in case of code-compliant life-cycle assessment software).
+This is achieved by competition where all competitors follow the same rules, for example, to quantify carbon reductions.
+Such claims require a level of verification, which often takes the form of third-party verification (in the case of EPDs or Environmental Product Declarations) or external software verification (in the case of code-compliant life-cycle assessment software).
 Such verification programs have been successful.

-In case of Environmental Product Declarations, most government programs accept Environmental Product Declarations calculated according to European Standard EN 15804 with third party verifications that are published via an EPD program operator.
-This approach works well, as this standard is widely adopted by the industry and recognized, thus reducing cost of compliance.
+In the case of Environmental Product Declarations, most government programs accept EPDs calculated according to the European Standard EN 15804 with third-party verifications that are published via an EPD program operator.
+This approach works well, as this standard is widely adopted by the industry and recognized, thus reducing the cost of compliance.

-Not accepting Environmental Product Declarations would amount to a barrier to innovation and also a technical trade barrier.
+Not accepting EPDs would amount to a barrier to innovation and also a technical trade barrier.
 This would mean a new innovative or highly circular product can’t get their carbon reduction impacts recognized by the regulatory practise.
 Relying on only domestic data is woefully inadequate as construction products, especially the more technical and innovative ones, are widely traded.

 Product data is tightly connected with software solutions.
-While at a level of single city with single building inspection department it can be workable and also worthwhile to enforce use of a single software platform, for regulatory purposes in all but microstates open market for software has been shown to work well.
+While at the level of a single city with a single building inspection department it can be workable and also worthwhile to enforce the use of a single software platform, for regulatory purposes in all but microstates the open market for software has been shown to work well.
 This approach has to be always based on independent tool verification.

-Competitive market for accepted LCA software ensures that designers working on projects can leverage full power of modern, automated and self-optimizing design tools that work seamlessly with accepted LCA software.
-Competitive market for tools also pushes the tool developers to seek to integrate all available data that is accepted by the government requirements to give greater scope for innovation and new products so the designers can reduce embodied carbon in their buildings.
+A competitive market for accepted LCA software ensures that designers working on projects can leverage the full power of modern, automated and self-optimizing design tools that work seamlessly with accepted LCA software.
+The competitive market for tools also pushes the tool developers to seek to integrate all available data that is accepted by the government requirements to give greater scope for innovation and new products so the designers can reduce embodied carbon in their buildings.

 If you are interested in LCA software, you might be also interested in One Click LCA

-One Click LCA is an easy to use, automated LCA software for construction that is verified and accepted for all mentioned regulatory LCA methods and 40 other standards and certifications.
-It allows speed and innovation in design with open BIM integration API and integrates nearly all construction materials EPDs worldwide.
+One Click LCA is an easy to use, automated LCA software solution for construction that is verified and accepted for all the above-mentioned regulatory LCA methods and 40 other standards and certifications.
+It allows speed and innovation in design with open BIM integration API and integrates with nearly all construction materials EPDs worldwide.

 Author - Panu Pasanen